-Associate Professor, School of City & Regional Planning and School of Architecture
+Associate Professor of City & Regional Planning and Architecture

 Director, Eco Urban Lab

 Architecture-East Building, 204-F

 Perry Yang is an Associate Professor jointly appointed to School of City and Regional Planning and School of Architecture at Georgia Institute of Technology.
 He is also the Covestro (Bayer Material Science) Chair Professor of UNEP Institute at Tongji University.
 He directs the Eco Urban Lab at Georgia Tech and Tongji University.
 Prior to joining the Georgia Tech faculty, he was a Fulbright Scholar and SPURS Fellow at MIT from 1999 to 2000 and an Assistant Professor at National University of Singapore from 2001 to 2008.
 Perry’s work focuses on promoting the ecological and energy performance of cities through urban design.

 He has been awarded prizes in international competitions continuously from 2005, including the 2009 World Games Park at Kaohsiung, Taiwan, a project opened in July 2009 and featured by CNN as “an eco-friendly venue”.
 His urban design work was published in the January 2010 issue Ecological Urbanism at WA (World Architecture), a leading architecture journal in China.
 His most recent urban design awards include the 3rd place in Hangzhou’s 2022 Asian Games Athletes Village design competition, and the 1st prize in an international competition for Contemporary Art District in Nansha, Guangzhou in 2017.
 He is currently involved in smart city projects including one of Tokyo’s 2020 Olympics sites in Japan, in collaboration with Global Carbon Project (GCP) and the University of Tokyo.